-Not for the first time, Homer Simpson has been proved right (just think of their hugely prescient episodes showing an imagined future in which Donald Trump was portrayed as President – and to think that just meant to be a joke in a cartoon….).
+Not for the first time, Homer Simpson has been proved right (just think of their hugely prescient episode showing an imagined future in which Donald Trump was portrayed as President – and to think that just meant to be a joke in a cartoon….).
 Well, it turns out he was right about the internet, too – “Kids are great,” he wisely mused.
-“You can teach them to hate what you hate and, with the Internet and all, they practically raise themselves.”
+“You can teach them to hate what you hate and, with the internet and all, they practically raise themselves.”

 Once again, his unique brand of wisdom seems oddly prophetic now that the world has broken.
 Along with the help of a raft of celebrities, the nation’s kids are being educated, exercised and empowered by that there old internet.

 The virtual school day starts with a rigorous PE lesson, given by none other than Mr Wicks, who appears to have kick started the whole movement of wireless home improvement.
 His lessons are varied everyday to give an all over body workout, and class participation isn’t limited to kids, adults are also encouraged, making this a truly inclusive lesson.
 And based on the noises coming from my front room whilst my other half does it, it must be bloody hard work!
 (At least I hope they’re because it’s hard work…).